Techtonica/curriculum/javascript/destructuring.md

 ## Destructuring

-Destructuring is a shorthand used for variable declaration or variable assignment.
+Destructuring syntax is shorthand that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.

+It also works in the other direction to create values.

 ## Why it is useful?